U.K. considering joining U.S. airline electronics ban

 Related: Airline electronics ban: What you need to know

-The indefinite ban will affect more than 50 flights from the airports in the mainly Muslim countries, including major hubs such as Dubai and Istanbul, according to senior U.S. administration officials.
+The indefinite U.S. ban will affect more than 50 flights from the airports in the mainly Muslim countries, including major hubs such as Dubai and Istanbul, according to senior U.S. administration officials.

 The nine airlines affected by the U.S. ban were notified of the procedures by the Transportation Security Administration at 3 a.m.
 ET Tuesday and must comply within 96 hours.

+Passengers had to check all items except absolute essentials, such as passports, wallets and eye glasses.
+All personal items had to be carried in a clear plastic bag and all electronics had to be checked.

+The restrictions, which were eased after about five days, led airport security times to increase fourfold and caused significant delays and cancellations.

--- Carol Jordan contributed to this article.
+-- Carol Jordan and Alanna Petroff contributed to this article.